Puddle of Mudd: Re:(disc)overed (2011–2019)

 The band released a cover album titled re:(disc)overed on August 30, 2011.
 The release featured covers of songs originally by The Rolling Stones, Bad Company, Led Zeppelin, AC/DC and others.
-The album's lead single, Gimme Shelter was released on August 2, 2011.
+The album's lead single, "Gimme Shelter" was released on August 2, 2011.
 According to original bassist Sean Sammon, it was confirmed that the band's first two albums, Stuck and Abrasive, would be re-released sometime in late 2011.
 Ardito rejoined the band in 2011 and proceeded to tour with them.
-Ryan Yerdon was also replaced by Shannon Boone.
-The band posted several online updates during 2012 suggesting that they were writing and recording a new album.
+Ryan Yerdon was replaced by Shannon Boone.
+The band posted several online updates during 2012 suggesting that they were writing and recording an album.
 Wes Scantlin was interviewed about his latest arrest for vandalism in July 2013, where he was quoted as saying "We have tons and tons of new hit songs.
 I write every single night, and we record all the time.
 We're getting ready to go in and do the record, tour a little bit for the summer, and then do the full production and get back on the scene."

-Puddle of Mudd toured during 2014 featuring Wes Scantlin with an entirely different line-up.
+Puddle of Mudd toured during 2014 featuring Wes Scantlin with a different line-up.
 A non-album single, "Piece of the Action", was released in September 2014.

-The band started recording a new album with Cameron Webb at Grandmaster Studios in 2015.
+The band started recording an album with Cameron Webb at Grandmaster Studios in 2015.
 The following year they took part in the Make America Rock Again super tour with other artists who had success throughout the 2000s including Trapt, Saving Abel, Alien Ant Farm, Crazy Town, 12 Stones, Tantric, Drowning Pool, P.O.D. and Fuel.

 Welcome to Galvania (2019–2021)

 In July 2019, a new single, "Uh Oh", was released, with the full album Welcome to Galvania following in September.

 In November 2019, the band performed an acoustic session for SiriusXM's Octane channel.
 The session went largely unnoticed until April 2020, when the Instagram music meme account @catatonicyouths posted edited clips of the band's cover of Nirvana's "About a Girl".
 The cover was also given a reaction video by YouTubers Jared Dines and Steve Terreberry.
 The cover has been widely criticised and ridiculed, with most of the focus being placed upon Scantlin's strained, uncomfortable, and off-key vocals.
-The original video, which has now received over one million views and has since gone unlisted, currently sits at 24,000 dislikes against 9,800 likes.
+The original video, which has received over one million views and has since gone unlisted, sits at 24,000 dislikes against 9,800 likes.